Slack Community Widget for Website. Web API + OAuth - Poper

 Stop describing your Slack community in words.
 Show it.

-Poper takes 90 seconds to install via OAuth and uses the official Slack Web API + Events API.
-Free plan, no credit card.
+Poper takes 90 seconds to install via OAuth and uses the official Slack Web API.
+Start from your Poper workspace.

 Free plan available forever